doomlab/LAB2/README.md

 - `spacy_classification.Rmd` includes a spacy pipeline for classifying our documents, and the resulting probabilities and prediction values for the testing datasets using logistic regression.
 - `spacy_svc_classification.Rmd` is a similar approach using linear SVC with simple text tokenization.
 - `naivebayes_classification.Rmd` is a Naive Bayes classifier algorithm on the top 500 most common words from the abstracts.
--
+- `keras_cnn.Rmd` - a convolutional neural network model using keras and tensorflow to model the abstracts on a more complex level.

 ## Shiny App Folder

-- updated files in the shiny app
+We have previously developed a shiny app avaliable at http://wordnorms.com/lab_table.html for the original LAB database.
+This folder links to the DOOM lab's shiny app folder, which has the new shiny app for the LAB2.0: https://github.com/doomlab/shiny-server --> `wn_lab2` folder.

 ## Manuscript

-- this folder has the static paper
+This folder will contain the static manuscript as part of this project presented at the Society for Computers in Psychology.
+We expect to submit to Behavior Research Methods by the end of December 2019.

-## Presentation
+## Presentations

-here's the scip stuff
+This folder contains the presentations for the LAB2.0.